folinimarc/demo-remote-postgis/README.md

    ```

-2. Import the Zürich Stadtkreise dataset into PostGIS using ogr2ogr:
+2. Import the Zürich Stadtkreise dataset from the city WFS into PostGIS using ogr2ogr:
     ```bash
     ogr2ogr \
     -overwrite \